Home / Topical Issues / The menace of heavy duty trucks on Nigerian roads

 About Kene Okoye

-A creative writer, banker, pianist, composer and music promoter, Kene documents events and presents his viewpoint in compelling narratives.
+A creative writer, banker, pianist, composer and minister of the gospel of our Lord Jesus Christ.
+Kene documents events and presents his viewpoint in compelling narratives.
 He sets out to create vivid pictures with his intelligent use of words and seeks to engage, thrill, educate and inspire the reader.
 Come on and enjoy yourself.

 5 comments